Hamanpreet/lotide/README.md

 2. assertEqual: Takes two values as arguments and checks whether they are equal or not.
 If the two values are equal, the function returns true, otherwise it returns false.

-assertEqual("Lighthouse","Lighthouse");   //returns true
+3. assertEqual("Lighthouse","Lighthouse");   //returns true

-3. assertObjectsEqual: Takes two objects as arguments and checks whether they are equal or not.
+4. assertObjectsEqual: Takes two objects as arguments and checks whether they are equal or not.
 If the two objects are equal, the function returns true, otherwise it returns false.

 const multiColorShirtObject = { colors: ["red", "blue","green"], size: "medium" };
 const anotherMultiColorShirtObject = { size: "medium", colors: ["red", "blue","green"] };
 assertObjectsEqual(multiColorShirtObject,anotherMultiColorShirtObject);    // returns true

-4. countLetters:  Takes a string as its argument and returns an object with a count of each letter in the string.
+5. countLetters:  Takes a string as its argument and returns an object with a count of each letter in the string.

 countLetters("lighthouse in the house");
 results["o"] === 2        // returns true

-5. countOnly: Takes an array of strings and an object of items to count as its arguments, and returns an object with a count of each item in the array that is specified in the object.
+6. countOnly: Takes an array of strings and an object of items to count as its arguments, and returns an object with a count of each item in the array that is specified in the object.

-6. eqArrays:
-7. eqObjects:
-8. findKeyByValue:
-9. flatten:
-10. letterPositions,
-11. map,
-12. middle,
-13. tail,
-14 takeUntil,
-15. without
+const names = ["John", "Jane", "John", "Mary", "John"];
+const counts = countOnly(names, { John: true, Jane: false, Mary: true });
+console.log(counts);             //returns { John: 3, Mary: 1 }

+7. eqArrays: Takes two arrays as its arguments and returns a boolean value indicating whether the two arrays are equal or not.

+eqArrays([1, 3, 4], [4, 3, 1])       // returns false

+8. eqObjects: Takes two objects as its arguments and returns a boolean value indicating whether the two objects are equal or not.

+const shirtObject = { size: "medium", color: "red" };
+const anotherShirtObject = { size: "medium", color: "red" };
+eqObjects(shirtObject , anotherShirtObject);      //returns true

+9. findKeyByValue: Takes an object and a value as its arguments, and returns the first key in the object that has the specified value.
+If no key is found with the specified value, the function returns undefined.

+const bestTVShowsByGenre = { sciFi: "The Expanse",
+  comedy: "Brooklyn Nine-Nine",
+  drama:  "The Wire"
+};
+findKeyByValue(bestTVShowsByGenre, "The Wire");      //returns drama

+10. flatten: Takes an array as its argument and returns a new array with all nested arrays flattened into a single level array.

+const arr = [1,2,[3, 4],5,[6]];
+flatten(arr);        //returns [1,2,3,4,5,6]

+11. letterPositions: Takes a string as its argument and returns an object with the indices of each letter in the string.

+const results = letterPositions("hello world");
+assertArraysEqual(results.h === [0])               //returns true

+12. map: Higher-order function in JavaScript that creates a new array by applying a given function to each element of an existing array.

+const words = ["ground", "control", "to", "major", "tom"];
+const results2 = map(words, word => word[0]);   // returns ['g', 'c', 't', 'm', 't']

+13. middle: Takes an array as its argument and returns the middle element(s) of the array.
+If the array has an even number of elements, the function returns an array with the two middle elements.
+If the array has an odd number of elements, the function returns an array with the single middle element.

+middle([1, 2, 3]);            //returns [2]

+14. tail: Takes an array as its argument and returns a new array containing all elements of the original array except for the first element.
+If the original array has only one element or is empty, the function returns an empty array.

+tail([1, 2, 3])      //returns [2,3]

+15 takeUntil: Takes two arguments: an array and a callback function.
+The function returns a new array that contains all the elements from the original array up to (but not including) the first element that causes the callback function to return a truthy value.

+const data2 = ["I've", "been", "to", "Hollywood", ",", "I've", "been", "to", "Redwood"];
+const results2 = takeUntil(data2, x => x === ',');
+assertArraysEqual(results2,[ "I've", 'been', 'to', 'Hollywood' ]);

+16. without: Takes two arrays as its arguments: an array to modify and an array of elements to remove from the first array.
+The function returns a new array with all the elements of the first array except for the elements specified in the second array.

+const myInput = [1,2,3,4,5];
+const itemsToRemove = [3,5];
+without(myInput,itemsToRemove)            // returns [1,2,4]